imaracoonwelp/SC1015-Project/README.md

 ## Introduction

 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence).
-In 2021, transportation represented the largest segement, contributing 29% of the overall greenhouse gas emissions in the United States.
-Within this sector, light-duty vehicles alone were responsible for 58% of these emissions.
+In 2021, transportation represented the second largest segement, contributing 22% of the overall greenhouse gas emissions in Canada.
+Within this sector, light-duty vehicles alone were responsible for almost half of these emissions.
 This presents a significant concern as it has direct implications for environmental issues like climate change.
 Hence, we will investigate the various factors influencing CO2 emissions across different type of vehicles.

 We will use the dataset from Kaggle, ["CO2 Emission by Vehicles"](https://www.kaggle.com/datasets/debajyotipodder/co2-emission-by-vehicles/data) for our project.
 It details the amount of CO2 emissions by different types of vehicles in Canada and is compiled from [Canada Government Official Open Data Website](https://open.canada.ca/data/en/dataset/98f1a129-f628-4ce4-b24d-6f16bf24dd64#wb-auto-6).